Keto vs Low Carb – Know the Difference

 In addition, such a diet is easier to maintain for many years.

-Long-term effects – nausea, diarrhea, lack of iron and other trace minerals, kidney stones (which is why keto is highly discouraged for those with kidney problems).
+Long-term effects – nausea, diarrhea, lack of iron and other trace minerals, and kidney stones (which is why keto is highly discouraged for those with kidney problems).

 The Keto diet was also known to increase cholesterol levels, slightly impair the functioning of the immune system and can exacerbate chronic diseases.